 Sorting It Out With Your Agent

-We can certainly help you navigate all the complexities of a USDA loan.
+We can certainly help you navigate all the complexities of a USDA loan by connecting you with a lender who understands the program.
 Just contact us today at (210) 216-7722!

 Faye Y Taylor, Floresville TX Realtor®